radovcic/chess_endgame_AI/README.md

 ## Description

 AI is trained to deliver checkmate in an endgame starting with black king, white king, white queen and white to move.
-With best play this starting position is always wining for white.
-Value function is the number of moves untill checkmate by white.
+With best play this starting position is always winning for white.
+Value function is the number of moves until checkmate by white.
 From hand selected features extracted from the chess board position a neural network gives the value function as an output.

 The training is done via TD(lambda) [temporal difference learning](https://en.wikipedia.org/wiki/Temporal_difference_learning) algorithm.
-Starting from a random starting position both sides play best moves accoriding to the value function.
+From a random starting position both sides play best moves according to the value function.
 Update of parameters of neural network is done after the game.

-Traning progress during 2000 traning games is shown below.
-An example game by both untrained and traind model are also sjow.
+Ratio of white wins during 20000 training games is shown below.
+An example game played by both untrained and trained model are also shown.

 ### Training progress: